-In addition to a highly robust fibre protection tube, the TruMark Series 5000 also features a mechanical seal.
-The prevents laser radiation from escaping between two marking processes.
+In addition to a highly robust fiber protection tube, the TruMark Series 5000 also features a mechanical seal.
+This prevents laser radiation from escaping between two marking processes.
 You can monitor the laser power using the integrated power measurement and calibration.

-The fibre laser-based TruMark Series 5000 offers the optimum combination of high power, high pulse frequencies and adjustable pulse duration.
+The fiber laser-based TruMark Series 5000 offers the optimum combination of high power, high pulse frequencies, and adjustable pulse duration.
 The high-power marking laser is designed for demanding applications with high power requirements and short cycle times.
-The TruMark Series 5000 is the first choice when it comes to deep engraving, annealing and special micro-structuring applications in particular.
+The TruMark Series 5000 is the first choice when it comes to deep engraving, annealing, and special micro-structuring applications in particular.
 You can even process changing component types at the touch of a button.

 Short process times due to high average power and high pulse frequencies

 The power remains stable across the entire frequency range and can be scaled if necessary.

 You can adjust the pulse duration for your specific application and so determine the quality and productivity.

 Integration is quick and simple as a result of the modular structure and plug & produce connection.